ChanthMiao/ghc-wiki-mirror/api-annotations.md

 ```

+**AZ**: I am adding some quick answers for now, will be updating properly in time.

 This stores a comment, differentiating between the different comment styles.
 **RAE** what's up with `AnnEofComment`? **End RAE**
+**AZ** : `AnnEofComment` is used to keep track of the actual end of the file, so that if there are blank lines at the end we can reproduce them when printing.

 **RAE** Why do we need `ac_prior_tok`?
 The comment is not helpful: *everything* here is about exact-printing. **End RAE**
+**AZ**: We need to calculate a `DeltaPos` between every piece of output when printing.
+It is not always clear what the spacing is before a comment, so the lexer now emits the prior token location as well with a comment, so we can calculate this.

 **RAE** Why does `LAnnotationComment` get an `Anchor` not a `SrcSpan`? **End RAE**
+**AZ** Everything that can be moved (which is everything) gets an `Anchor`.

 ----------------------------------